• Skip to primary navigation

 Manuel Antonio National Park is popular for a reason: the lush jungle, abundant wildlife and exquisite beaches all rolled together in one big bundle bursting with nature.

-• If you’re visiting in rainy season, make sure you have a waterproof backpack or backpack cover.
+• If you’re visiting in rainy season (May to December), have a waterproof backpack and a light rain jacket shell.

-• You can walk the trails with flip flops but hiking sandals are the best if you want to hike and go in the water.
+• You can walk the short trails to the beach in flip flops but hiking sandals are the best if you want to hike the longer trails or go swimming.

 Read about other national parks below!